LangGraph-GUI/LangGraph-GUI/README.md

 # LangGraph-GUI

-LangGraph-GUI is an user-friendly graphical interface for interacting with reactflow frontend and fastAPI backend using LLM such ollama or other api key.
+LangGraph-GUI is an user-friendly graphical interface for interacting with SvelteFlow frontend and fastAPI backend using LLM such ollama or other api key.

 For more infomation, please see doc: [LangGraph-GUI.github.io](https://LangGraph-GUI.github.io)